 - grieving that gets worse instead of better

 Taking care of yourself is not a selfish action when you’re experiencing grief.
-Instead, it can be a part of the process that helps you feel mentally and physically better.
+Instead, it can be a part of the process that helps you feel better mentally and physically.

 Some ways to care for yourself include:

-- getting at least seven to eight hours of sleep every night
+- getting at least 7 to 8 hours of sleep every night

-- exploring a new skill, such as taking a cooking class, joining a book club, or taking a seminar at your local college
+- exploring a new skill, such as taking a cooking class, joining a book club, or enrolling in a seminar at your local college

 - calling or seeing friends or loved ones who can offer support

-- seeking out a support group for those who have experienced the loss of a loved one
+- joining a support group for those who have experienced the loss of a loved one

 Just as some approaches can help, others may not.
-Turning to drugs or alcohol as a means to escape your thoughts is not productive behavior, and can actually make you feel worse over time.
+Turning to drugs or alcohol to escape your thoughts is not productive behavior, and can actually make you feel worse over time.